MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Get-MgGroupTeamChannel.md

 Only a user who is a member of the shared channel can retrieve channel information.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaGroupTeamChannel](/powershell/module/Microsoft.Graph.Beta.Teams/Get-MgBetaGroupTeamChannel?view=graph-powershell-beta)

 ## SYNTAX

 ### List1 (Default)